Mjz86/c_colon/README.md

 8. abi+(...) es abi hash and dclaration order
 9. qualifiers of a type , but order independant
 10. throw-value  and promise-type and input and output of async/sync functions of the context
 11. the abi version number ( any changes to the abi scheme in the standard will alter this number)
 12. diffrent triviality properties of a type.
+13. lifetimes of  arguments or members and their dependancies ( the tokens and their hash in the definition of templates , lifetimes, contracts and requirements)

 - note :